 Holborn Financial Advice: Can Pensions be fixed in the UK?27th September 2016

-Holborn Assets presents the first of three articles focused on the present state of the pension system in the United Kingdom, United States, and South Africa.
+Holborn Assets Reviews the present state of the pension system in the United Kingdom.
 We look at the relevance of these broken and burdened systems and how, if at all, they can be fixed.

 With some UK citizens finding that the pensions shake-up this year has left them without the full state pension they expected, the British system of pensions is once again under the spotlight.